eBay/tsv-utils/docs/BuildingWithLTO.md

 ## LDC command lines

 Running the `make` commands shown above will display the LDC command lines.
 They are a bit lengthy though.
 The examples below show the command lines for building a simple `helloworld` program with LTO enabled.
 See the [LDC documentation](https://github.com/ldc-developers/ldc) for up-to-date details.
+See the LDC documentation or  [Profile-Guided Optimization with LDC](https://johanengelen.github.io/ldc/2016/07/15/Profile-Guided-Optimization-with-LDC.html) (Johan Engelen's blog) for PGO build parameters.

 There are two steps for building with LTO.
 The first is downloading and building the D library code, the second is to reference the LTO built library from the application build command.